ISE-AIFB/Wiki_DB/README.md

 —— contains the type subsumption relations found via our isomorphic schema matching approach
 - Wikidata_TypeSubsumption_Prop_percent.txt
 —— contains the distribution of the properties per class sorted based on the percentage of usage
+- WikidataEntities_with_diffDBClass
+—— contains list of entities which are associated to a DBpedia class which is not same as the equivalent class of the Wikidata class